eduardz1/Master-Thesis/chapters/implementation.typ

 - Handling normal Fortran code differently from code that contains CUDA Fortran (`cuf`) directives.
 A simple way is by using the `.cuf` extension, but that is not sufficient, one also needs to add the `-cuda` flag (and in our case `-stdpar` flag to offload `do concurrent` constructs) to the sources and add the same options to the linker.
 This can be seen in @cmake-cuf.

 - The work presented in @replacing-mumps due to NVFortran having issues compiling the @MUMPS codebase.
 As a reminder, Fortran modules are not cross-compatible across compilers so offloading the @HAWEN code with NVFortran meant compiling also the @MUMPS code with it.
-Currently this leads to a failure at runtime and in particular an OpenMP bug that was reported in the LLVM project repository as issue #link("https://github.com/llvm/llvm-project/issues/148884")[\#148884] @x-148884.
+Currently this leads to a failure at runtime and in particular an OpenMP bug that was reported in the @LLVM project repository as issue #link("https://github.com/llvm/llvm-project/issues/148884")[\#148884] @x-148884.

 The @GPU code will look like the one picture in @building-c.
 This part required the most changes and is therefore not yet production ready.
 Although some of the routines are already tested with representative test-cases, a benchmark with syntectic data was prepared on the routine responsible for building the quadrature integral values for the sub-matrices.